cdelgehier/oio-docs/doc/source/admin-guide/configuration_swift.rst

 log_address
 -----------

-Location where syslog sends the logs to (both access and error).
+Location where syslog sends logs to (both access and error).

 * Format: a TCP/IP address or the path to a AF_LOCAL socket
 * Default: **/dev/log**